 Get a Security Certificate for HTTPS

-Just recently (July 2018), the latest version of Google Chrome displays a “Not Secure” message on sites that have not yet implemented HTTPS.
+As of July 2018, the latest version of Google Chrome displays a “Not Secure” message on sites that have not yet implemented HTTPS.

 Many web hosts offer a free HTTPS certificate which is perfect for most small businesses.
 For larger e-commerce sites, you may need to purchase a certificate through your host.